-Renowned for her voice of remarkable beauty, warmth and expression, Australian-Mauritian Soprano Stacey Alleaume is embarking on a promising and exciting operatic career.
+Renowned for her voice of remarkable beauty, warmth, character and expression, Australian-Mauritian Soprano Stacey Alleaume has established herself with an exciting operatic career ahead.

-Stacey has enjoyed considerable success in vocal competitions, winning the highly-esteemed Waiariki Institute of Technology New Zealand Aria in 2011.
-She has triumphed in Australia’s longest-running and most prestigious awards, taking first prize in both the Sydney Eisteddfod McDonald's Operatic Aria (2012) and the 2013 Herald Sun Aria (having been runner-up in the latter in 2010 and 2011).
+Stacey has enjoyed considerable success in important vocal competitions, winning the Australian Youth Aria in 2009, and the highly-esteemed Waiariki Institute of Technology New Zealand Aria in 2011.
+She has triumphed in Australia’s longest-running and most prestigious awards, taking first place in both The Sydney Eisteddfod Opera Scholarship 2012 and the 2013 Herald Sun Aria.